Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: TwistList 2.0 Dataset Construction

 \subsection{TwistList 2.0 Dataset Summary}

 Statistical details of TwistList 2.0 can be seen in \autoref{tab:data_stat}.
 Additionally, two example entries in the dataset are outlined in \autoref{tab:examples}.
 As the examples demonstrate, the combination of adjective/adverb and noun used as a topic phrase during the TwistLister generation pipeline can be directly output as part of the final twister, or can instead be represented solely by semantics.
 For example, in the top example (TT\_ID 68), the input adjective "public" is replicated in the output.
 The reason for this is due to the chance of the phoneme \textipa{/p/} being selected at random at generation time.
 Consequently, it makes sense to expect "public" (and morphological variants thereof), to be in the top-k most semantically relevant words to the topic word "public", and therefore constitute part of the constrained candidate vocabulary.
 The clear selection of the phoneme \textipa{/b/} as the secondary phoneme (selected via minimizing phonemic edit distance) can also be seen, where words such as "broadcaster" and the proper noun "Berman" have been selected (where \textipa{/p/} and \textipa{/b/} differ only in the presence/absence of voicing).
 Similarly, in the second example (generated from the input "direct language") we see "non-direct" in the output due to the selected initial or secondary phoneme being \textipa{/n/} or \textipa{/m/} (alveolar and bilabial nasal consonants, respectively), whilst "language" has been referenced less directly via terms such as "monolingual", "novelistic" and "Mandarin".
 The impact of the different prompt forms can also be seen, with the first example (using Prompt A) being much more succinct than the second example (which used Prompt B).

-Finally, regarding the paraphrasing used to enable training of Style-Transfer models, it can be seen that GPT-3.5 maintains the grammaticality and coherence of the original tongue-twister, but replaces much of the vocabulary.
+Finally, regarding the paraphrasing used to enable training of style-transfer models, it can be seen that GPT-3.5-Turbo maintains the grammaticality and coherence of the original tongue twister, but replaces much of the vocabulary.
 However, some terms remain for semantic reasons, such as "BBC" in the first example and "non-verbal" in the second example.